AckerlyXu/heima/articles/active-directory/active-directory-configurable-token-lifetimes.md

 - If no policy is explicitly assigned to the service principal or the organization, the policy assigned to the application will be enforced.
 - If no policy has been assigned to the service principal, the organization, or the application object, the default values will be enforced (see table above).

-For more information on the relationship between application objects and service principal objects in Azure AD, see [Application and service principal objects in Azure Active Directory](/documentation/articles/active-directory-application-objects/).
+For more information on the relationship between application objects and service principal objects in Azure AD, see [Application and service principal objects in Azure Active Directory](./active-directory-application-objects.md).

 A token’s validity is evaluated at the time it is used.
 The policy with the highest priority on the application that is being accessed takes effect.

-> [AZURE.NOTE]
+> [!NOTE]
 > Example
 >
 > A user wants to access 2 web applications, A and B.